Skip to main content

 1. Step 1:

-Turn the oven on to 220°C (fan 200°C, gas mark 7).
-Grease a baking sheet by rubbing it with a little butter.
+Preheat the oven to 220°C (200°C fan, gas mark 6) and line a baking sheet with baking parchment.

 2. Step 2:

-Sieve the flour and baking powder into a large bowl.
-Rub in the butter using your fingertips until the mixture looks like fine breadcrumbs.
+Sieve your flour into a bowl and rub in the cold butter, until the mixture resembles breadcrumbs.
 Stir in the sugar and salt.

 3. Step 3: